FurkanMohamed/Load_forecasting/README.md

 # Data Preprocessing
 The data preprocessing phase involved the following steps:

-Loading and Cleaning Data: The load and temperature data were loaded into Pandas DataFrames.
+<br />Loading and Cleaning Data: The load and temperature data were loaded into Pandas DataFrames.
 Datetime columns were created for uniformity and ease of manipulation.
-Excluding Data from June 2008: Data from June 2008 was excluded to prevent leakage during the modeling process.
+<br />Excluding Data from June 2008: Data from June 2008 was excluded to prevent leakage during the modeling process.
 Melting Data: The hourly data columns were converted into rows for easier analysis.
 Merging Datasets: The melted load and temperature data were merged to create a combined dataset.